hazelgrove/hazel/UPDATING.md

   Slack by sending the following message.

       @channel
-      The `reason-vscode` extension for VS code was just updated to support OCaml 4.08.1.
-You can update to 4.08.1 by doing the following two things.
+      We switch to ocaml version 4.12.1.
+You can update to 4.12.1 by doing the following things.

-      - First, update your VS code extensions by pressing Ctrl+Shift+P to open the command pallet then typing or selecting the command `Extensions: Check for Extension Updates`.
-If there is an update for the `reason-vscode` extension, click the `Update` button.
+      - Merge your branch with `dev` or `update_ocaml`.

-      - Second, update your OCaml installation by running the following:
+      - Update your OCaml installation by running the following:

         ```
         opam update